biggestband/universus/README.md

 > [!NOTE]
 > *this section will be removed once the project is finished*

-You must PR a feature branch in order to make changes to the `master` branch.
+You must open a PR to merge your changes into the master branch.

 <details>
 <summary>Click here if you're not sure what that means</summary>